 A Community of Service

 Angola Ministry The Angola Partnership is a ministry of the Illinois Conference UCC.
 The goal is to partner with the Angola Evangelical Congregational Church to support their plan to rebuild hospitals, churches, schools, and provide education after 30 years of civil war.
-Our church’s ministry team has contributed Bibles and has chosen to focus on building and equipping a hospital in Angola.
+Our church’s ministry team has contributed Bibles and helped equip a hospital at the Dondi mission station.
+Currently, we are involved in building a seminary at Dondi.
 Contact Marla Melms (630.469.1435) or Beverly Porzelt (630.469.2479).

 Bridge Communities FCCGE sponsors and mentors a homeless family to enable them to become self-sufficient within a two year program.
 We have supported several families in a transitional housing apartment through Bridge Communities.
 Mentors meet with the family once a week to provide advice, encouragement, and support toward their ultimate goal of financial independence.
 Mentors are always needed.
 Contact Hope Rodine (630.793.9169).

 Environmental Ministry This ministry meets from August – May, and is dedicated to environmental issues within in our church, the wider community and the world.
 Not only does this team provide information but it acts on ways to be good stewards of the environment through education, recycling and energy efficiency.
 For more information, contact Catherine Curtis (630.469.3096 X 23) or Jeannine Kannegiesser (784-1231).

 Garden Ministry This ministry creates, plants, and maintains the flower beds and other landscaping around the church.
 Hosting workdays to cleanup the beds and lay new mulch, and coordinating the watering crews are examples of the work that this ministry performs to create a more welcoming landscape to our church grounds.
 We strive to be good stewards of the portion of God’s creation in our care.
 Contact Nancy Bell (630-363-3689).